Arizona Cancer Center Chapel: History

-Design and features
+Design

-The chapel's design is characterized by sand-cast barrel-vaulted concrete ceilings with embedded botanical graphics, intended to reflect the natural environment.
+The chapel's design is characterized by sand-cast barrel-vaulted concrete ceilings with embedded botanical graphics and reflects the natural environment.
+The chapel consists of 10 ceiling panels, a wall sculpture, decorative bells, and a stained glass window.

 Preservation efforts

-As the Arizona Cancer Center was expanded, the patient area where the chapel is located was reorganized into research spaces and offices.
-The change effectively closed the chapel to the public.
-The chapel was opened to the public as part of Tucson Modernism Week in 2013 and 2018 named a "Modern Architectural Classic" by the Tucson Historic Preservation Foundation in 2018 and was featured in the book “Holy Modern” that was published in 2017.
+When the Arizona Cancer Center expanded, the patient area, where the chapel is located, was reorganized into research spaces and offices.
+This change effectively closed the chapel to the public.
+It was later opened to the public as part of Tucson Modernism Week in 2013.
+The chapel was featured in the 2017 book Holy Modern and was named "Modern Architectural Classic" by the Tucson Historic Preservation Foundation in 2018.